saisai/golang-book/introduction.rst

    - 25 keywords
    - two compilers: gc and gccgo

-Go, also commonly referred to as golang, is a general purpose programming language.
+Go, also commonly referred to as Golang, is a general purpose programming language.
 Go was initially developed at Google in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson.
 Go was publicly released as a free/open source software in November 2009 by Google.